Tavern on the Green: 2009-2014: Closure and reuse

-On October 15, 2010, the city re-opened the building as a visitors information center with a gift shop selling city-themed T-shirts, hats and other memorabilia.
+On October 15, 2010, the city re-opened the building as a visitors' information center with a gift shop selling city-themed T-shirts, hats and other memorabilia.
 Street vendors sold food outside.
 The glass-enclosed Crystal Room was removed in 2010, exposing the original 19th-century architecture.

 Later in 2011, the street vendors stationed in Tavern on the Green's courtyard were given notice that their operating contracts would not be renewed.
 After food truck operators left the site, construction, "basic stabilization and renovation work" according to the city, began on the building.
 In February 2012, the city hosted a walk around for potential operators of a new Tavern on the Green.
 The new restaurant was presented as a more casual restaurant than its predecessor and would be housed in a renovated building which reflected its initial design as a sheepfold.
-There would be no hanging lights in the trees and the restaurant would close at 1:00 am, at the same time the park closes.
+There would be no hanging lights in the trees and the restaurant would close at 1:00 a.m., at the same time the park closes.

-2014–present: reopening
+2014–present: Reopening

 The new owners announced that Tavern on the Green would reopen for dinner on April 24, 2014, followed by a grand opening on May 13, 2014, after which the restaurant began also serving brunch and lunch.
 Jim Caiola, one of the new managing partners, stated that the tavern's new interior would be more reminiscent of "old New York" than more recent incarnations, featuring dark wood paneling and a more open, bucolic feel.
 The new owners secured the restaurant location rent-free from the city until 2019.

 In the wake of reopening, the restaurant cycled through head chefs.
 Katy Sparks was head chef at reopening.
 She was replaced by celebrity chef Jeremiah Tower after half a year.
 This was Tower's first restaurant in 15 years, since he closed his Stars restaurant in San Francisco and retired.
 Half a year later, Tower left to be replaced by John Stevenson, who survived a year.
 Stevenson was then replaced by Bill Peet in 2016.